STS-107: Mission highlights

-STS-107 carried the SPACEHAB Research Double Module (RDM) on its inaugural flight, the Freestar experiment (mounted on a Hitchhiker Program rack), and the Extended Duration Orbiter pallet.
+STS-107 carried the SPACEHAB Research Double Module (RDM) on its inaugural flight, the Freestar experiment (also known as FREESTAR) (mounted on a Hitchhiker Program rack), and the Extended Duration Orbiter pallet.
 SPACEHAB was first flown on STS-57.

+The primary mission focus was multidisciplinary microgravity research.

 On the day of the experiment, a video taken to study atmospheric dust may have detected a new atmospheric phenomenon, dubbed a "TIGER" (Transient Ionospheric Glow Emission in Red).

 On board Columbia was a copy of a drawing by Petr Ginz, the editor-in-chief of the magazine Vedem, who depicted what he imagined the Earth looked like from the Moon when he was a 14-year-old prisoner in the Terezín concentration camp.
 The copy was in the possession of Ilan Ramon and was lost in the disintegration.
 Ramon also traveled with a dollar bill received from the Lubavitcher Rebbe.

 An Australian experiment, created by students from Glen Waverley Secondary College, was designed to test the reaction of zero gravity on the web formation of the Australian garden orb weaver spider.